Investor Pitch Deck

 - Business founders are able to evaluate their business thoroughly before presenting it to other people.
 This critical review can help them identify and address any underlying issues that might not have been obvious without the opportunity to look back at the many areas captured in an Investor Pitch Deck.

 Investor Pitch Deck Slides

-From the above section, we are in agreement that yes you need an Investor Pitch Deck.
+From the above section, we are in agreement that yes, you need an Investor Pitch Deck.
 So, how do you prepare it?

 There is no one way of drafting a Pitch Deck.
 The general rule of thumb is to keep it short.
 But how short is short?
 You can have one idea presented in multiple slides but remember you should never have multiple ideas in a single slide.
-You want to keep your audience (investors) engrossed and also up to date in a glance if they get distracted.
+You want to keep your audience (investors) engrossed and also up to date at a glance if they get distracted.